AlmendroHub/AlmendroPortfolio/README.md

 The parts will:

 - Personal Info     ->     I'll show a brief summary about how I got started in the world of IT (hardware, software...)
-- Projects          ->     Will reflect the most important projects, my acitude in the labor market....
+- Projects          ->     Will reflect the most important projects, my actitude in the labor market....
 - Contact           ->     A simple form contact with PHP to contact me.

 ## File Structure ⛓️